develart-projects/pickup-points-api-client/docs/response.md

 $result = $client->find($params);

 /*
- * It's safe not to check for `null` as we always get the `Data` object no matter we got any
+ * It's safe to omit a `null` check as we always receive a `Data` object, regardless of whether
- * matching Pickup Point or not.
-In case of no data you will get empty Data instance.
+ * we have any matching Pickup Points or not.
+In the case of no data, you will receive an empty
+ * `Data` instance.
  */
 $items = $result->getData();
 foreach($items as $pp) {